geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 This is a stable release of GeoServer recommended for production use.
 GeoServer 2.27.0 is made in conjunction with GeoTools 33.0, GeoWebCache 1.27.0, and ImageIO-EXT 1.4.15.

 This release graduates the OGC API Features module to extension status, ensures all OGC services pass CITE compliance tests, and adds performance improvements to the catalog loader that significantly reduces startup times for large deployments.
-The release also includes Smart Data Loader override rules and addresses several security vulnerabilities.
-Thanks to extensive community testing through our new user forum, we're confident in recommending this release for production use.
+The release also includes Smart Data Loader override rules.
+This release addresses several security vulnerabilities, and enforces browser Content Security Policy for increased security.

+Thanks to extensive community testing through our user forum, we're confident in recommending this release for production use.
+Check [update notes](https://docs.geoserver.org/2.27.x/en/user/installation/upgrade.html) for specific instructions.

 Thanks to Gabriel Roldan (Camptocamp) and Jody Garnett (GeoCat) for making this release and to all contributors who helped with this release cycle.